 At 2.5 hours some of the eggs could have been considered done, but I wanted to see the results from leaving them in longer.

 At five hours the red cabbage eggs are turning a beautiful color blue.

-Some of the eggs could have come out of the solution right away and some others needed the full 9 hours.
+Some of the eggs could have come out of the solution right away and some others needed at least the full 5 hours.
 I’m sharing the “how to” for each egg below.

 NATURAL DYED EASTER EGGS INSTRUCTIONS

 I used two different methods to make these eggs; a cold method and a hot method.